bekk/bekk-christmas/post/kotlin/type-classes.md

 keyword.
 These changes could make it more convenient to use type classes in Kotlin in the future.
 For the above example, by enabling invocation of `sum()` without providing the type class instance of `bigDecimalAddable()`.

-This was a short introduction to type classes in Kotlin.
-If you found this interesting, it is worth taking a look at the [Arrow library](https://arrow-kt.io/docs/typeclasses/intro/), which implements a number of type classes.
+If you found this short introduction to type classes in Kotlin interesting, you should definitely check out the [Arrow library](https://arrow-kt.io/docs/typeclasses/intro/), which implements a number of type classes.